YunYouJun/hexo-widget-tree/README.md

 # yarn add hexo-widget-tree
 ```

-Click the button in the middle left of the page to expand the tree menu.
+Click the middle button on the left of the page to expand the "tree" menu.

-Click folder with `+` icon to expand menu.
-Click folder name will jump to category page.
+Click the folder with the `+` icon to expand the menu.
+By clicking the folder name, you will be redirect to category page.

 ## Options

-- `cdn`: true, default use [jsdelivr CDN](https://cdn.jsdelivr.net/npm/hexo-widget-tree).
+- `cdn`: true, true by default [jsdelivr CDN](https://cdn.jsdelivr.net/npm/hexo-widget-tree).
-- `hide`: false, automatically hide unless you move the mouse to the specified position.
+- `hide`: false, automatically hides unless you move the mouse to the middle of the left part of the page.
 - `layout`: Which page will code snippets being injected.
 More info see [Injector](https://hexo.io/api/injector.html#to-lt-string-gt)

 ```yaml